 Some reports of hose and sprayer malfunctioning.

-Wine, juice, pet stains, and any number of other liquids (and solids, for that matter) can quickly turn your spotless carpet into a disaster.
-Spot cleaners can help keep your carpet from looking like a frat house floor.
-While these products aren’t designed to clean your whole house, you can definitely use them to take on many common household stains.
+Wine, juice, pet stains, and any number of other liquids (and solids, for that matter) can quickly turn your spotless carpet into a big mess.
+Spot cleaners help you tackle stains and allow you to keep your carpets looking their very best.

 Spot cleaners come in different sizes, have varying abilities, and include assorted attachments.
 You need to take a close look at your most pressing needs to decide which one is right for you.
 What kind of stains are you likely to clean?
 Do you have kids who frequently spill juice or food?
 Do you have limited mobility?
 All of these questions can help you narrow your search.